SeverinAlexB/ln-vanity-pubkey/README.md

 ### Entropy

 Make sure your machine has [enough entropy](https://blog.cloudflare.com/ensuring-randomness-with-linuxs-random-number-generator/).
-This linux command should return a number close to 4,096.
+This linux command should return at least 256.
 Otherwise your keys will be weak.

 ```bash
 cat /proc/sys/kernel/random/entropy_avail